channelmaniac/SynthTech-E951/README.md

 I laid out the front panel in Front Panel Designer then created one in KiCAD.
 Those files are in the Hardware folder for you to decide if you want to order a front panel from the folks who made FPD or if you want to order a PCB from your favorite fab.
 I used JLCPCB and ordered the front panel PCB in aluminum with black mask and white silk screen.
 The mockup is on here and I'll add a photo of the panel after they arrive from China.

+**NOTE** I updated the front panel to have the proper font and logo.
+Will upload those new files after the panels arrive from China.

 I created a BoM for Mouser.
 I live across the metromess from them so I get parts next day if I order early enough.
 Take off the 3 digits and the dash from the part numbers to search them elsewhere.